Open Networking Foundations

 major innovation for nearly three decades and many end-users had made significant investments in traditional networking hardware.
 Second, industry end users were reluctant to make a change to something that was perceived as an “academic” exercise that had not yet been proven within an enterprise or operator environment.

-The program we developed on behalf of ONF removed the “academic” one from their outbound communications, using the voice of member companies to tell the story of why open SDN would succeed, gathering case studies from these member companies to serve as proof points.
+The program we developed on behalf of ONF included a variety of tactics including social media marketing and content writing.
+To start, we removed the “academic” one from their outbound communications, using the voice of member companies to tell the story of why open SDN would succeed, gathering case studies from these member companies to serve as proof points.
 We launched ONF’s first OpenFlow compliance program, promoting open standards and showing the breadth of companies looking to comply with these standards.
-At the same time, we continuously differentiated ONF from other industry organizations as groups like IEEE and OpenDaylight joined in the SDN conversation.
+At the same time, our marketing strategy continuously differentiated ONF from other industry organizations as groups like IEEE and OpenDaylight joined in the SDN conversation.
 This was done by maintaining a strong focus on the end-user driven activities, such as social media programming and a strong speakers’ bureau presence.
 These proved to be the most direct routes to end users – helping to take open SDN from academic theory to game changing approach.
 Additional activities that were driven primarily by the organization, such as media relations, email marketing and reporting on communications successes to member companies, also aided in increasing awareness and member growth.

 As part of thought leadership efforts, we also elevated the profile of the Open Networking Summit (ONS), a conference begun by Stanford University and based on the OpenFlow standard.
 The inaugural ONS event was attended by approximately 250 technical networking professionals.
 By the third year, the event was attended by more than 1,500 industry representatives.